zhouyige66/Chat/chat-ios/Alamofire-master/Documentation/AdvancedUsage.md

 #### Subclassing

 Another way to override the default implementation of the `SessionDelegate` is to subclass it.
 Subclassing allows you completely customize the behavior of the API or to create a proxy for the API and still use the default implementation.
-Creating a proxy allows you to log events, emit notifications, provide pre and post hook implementations, etc. Here's a quick example of subclassing the `SessionDelegate` and logging a message when a redirect occurs.
+Creating a proxy allows you to log events, emit notifications, provide pre and post hook implementations, etc. Here's a quick example of subclassing the `SessionDelegate` and logging a chatMessage when a redirect occurs.

 ```swift
 class LoggingSessionDelegate: SessionDelegate {